Many organisms, including aspen trees, reproduce by cloning.

 Michael Tooley’s article “Moral Status of Cloning Humans” defends human cloning.
-I am in complete agreement with it.
-Cloning, despite the viceral reaction it raises, is a tool in the arsenal of the transhumanist once it is understood.
+I am in complete agreement with his argument.
+Cloning, despite the visceral reaction it raises, is a tool in the arsenal of the transhumanist once it is understood.
 Here is a brief outline of the article with a bit of commentary identified by parenthesis.

 SECTION 1 – Is it Intrinsically Wrong to Produce a Person by Cloning?